The Definitive Guide to Project Budgeting for Contractors

 Rather than planning your projects manually, you could use a project budgeting template from one of the many project budgeting software platforms.
 The project budgeting tools you use depend on your business, needs, and the needs of your customers.
 Put some thought into the project budgeting tools you choose so that you can get the most return on your investment.

-Your project scope includes everything you plan to do while working on your construction project.
+Your project scope includes everything you plan to do while managing your construction project.
 Your project scope can include constructing new buildings, making repairs, and cleaning the construction zone after you finish the project.
 Your project scope should also cover the amount of time you expect each project to take.
 Some people fail to take this step because their project scope can change as they move forward with the task at hand.

 While you should expect your project scope to change as you gather new information, it’s still essential for you to have a clear sense of direction when you begin.
 If you are working on a large project, consider breaking your project scope into smaller sections.
 Revealing your project scope to clients shows them you are dedicated and that you are moving along as scheduled.